01242 32 31 31

 Flow Energy is a fast growing energy supplier, who also provides a range of smart home products.

 We will cover frequently asked Flow Energy questions such as:

 Flow Energy says it is a different kind of home energy company.
 It offers three things:

-Flow Energy says that this combination will help you to save money, time and energy so you have more to spend on the things you really care about.
+Flow claim that this combination will help you to save money, time and energy so you have more to spend on the things you really care about.

-Flow Energy says it believes in acting ethically.
-It works with its local community, with schools and charities.
+As an energy supplier they believe in acting ethically, working with its local community, with schools and charities.
 It also supports Flow team members with their own charitable projects.

-If you would like to contact Flow Energy by email, you can use the form at www.flowenergy.uk.com/help/.
+If you would like to them by email, you can use the form at www.flowenergy.uk.com/help/.

-If you do not pay your Flow Energy gas or electricity bill when you are asked to, Flow Energy can start to charge interest on what you owe at 3% a year above HSBC Bank’s current base rate.
+If you do not pay your gas or electricity bill when you are asked to, they can start to charge interest on what you owe at 3% a year above HSBC Bank’s current base rate.
 It can start to do this from 28 days after it sent the original bill to you.

-Flow Energy also points customers in financial difficulty to support and protection agencies who will be able to offer advice and information.
-These include:
+Flow also points customers in financial difficulty to support and protection agencies who will be able to offer advice and information.

 The government’s Warm Home Discount Scheme gives eligible people a £140 discount on their electricity bill between October and April.
 You are automatically eligible for the scheme if your energy company is part of the scheme and you get the Guarantee Credit element of Pension Credit.
 You may be eligible if your energy company is part of the scheme and you are on a low income or you get certain means-tested benefits.